HART 0.2.0

 void setValue (int id, double value) override;

-void represent (std::ostream& stream) const override;
+void represent (std::ostream& stream) const override; // Or just use HART_DEFINE_GENERIC_REPRESENT (MyDSPWrapper)

 bool supportsEnvelopeFor (int id) const override;

-bool supportsChannelLayout (size_t numInputChannels, size_t numOutputChannels);
+bool supportsChannelLayout (size_t numInputChannels, size_t numOutputChannels) const override;

-virtual bool supportsSampleRate (double sampleRateHz) const;
+virtual bool supportsSampleRate (double sampleRateHz) const override;

 private: